paraself/MonoBehaviourPlus/README.md

 }

 ```
-Derived a class from ``MonoBehaviourPlus<T>``, and implement an abstract method called ``ParallelUpdate``.
+Derive a class from ``MonoBehaviourPlus<T>``, and implement an abstract method called ``ParallelUpdate``.
 Put the heavy calculation load into this method without putting in any Unity api, because Unity's api cannot be used in user threads.
 Then in a singleton manager script, you can call two apis to manipulate the parallel update behaviour.

 ##API